twindebank/DrHue/README.md

 ### ToDo

-1. Monitoring, expose a http ui
+1. Figure out better deployment pipeline to Pi, maybe git pull every 20 loops and hot reload code?
-1. Figure out better deployment pipeline to Pi.
+1. Add history to entities.
 1. Finish test suite.
 1. Simplify rule classes and hide details.
 1. Build more tolerance for other changes to state eg. from Hue app.